1.3 National youth strategy

 Existence of a National Youth Strategy

-The new Flemish Youth and children’s rights policy is been approved on May 18th 2018 by the Flemish Government.
-The decree containing a renewed youth and children's rights policy of 20 January 2012 stipulates that, no later than one year after the beginning of each legislature, the Flemish government must submit a Flemish youth and children's rights policy plan to the Flemish Parliament.
-This is the key instrument of the Flemish Government in the implementation of its youth policy and operates on a four-year cycle.
-It presents, for each policy period and within an overall vision on youth and the youth and children’s rights policy, the priority objectives of the Government of Flanders and defines the performance indicators.
-The Flemish Government has to present this plan to the Flemish Parliament no later than one year after the start of the Governments’ term of office.
+The JKP 2020-2024 has been approved on 25 September 2020 by the Flemish Government.
+The decree of 20 January 2012 on a renewed youth and children's rights policy stipulated that, no later than one year after the beginning of each legislature, the Flemish government must submit a Flemish youth and children's rights policy plan to the Flemish Parliament.
+This is also mentioned in article 4 of the new Youth Decree of 23 November 2023.
+This youth and children's rights policy plan is the key instrument of the Flemish Government for the implementation of its youth policy and operates on a four-year cycle.
+The Flemish Youth and Children's Rights Plan presents, for each policy period and within an overall vision on youth and the youth and children’s rights policy, the priority objectives of the Flemish Government and defines the performance indicators.
+The Flemish Government has to present this plan to the Flemish Parliament no later than one year after the start of the government's term of office.

 Scope and contents

-The current Youth and Childrens’s Rights Policy Plan (2020-2024) stipulates 5 government-wide and integrated priority strategic objectives.
+The current Youth and Children’s Rights Policy Plan (2020-2024) stipulates 5 government-wide and integrated priority strategic objectives.
 These are each divided into two tactical objectives, resulting in operational objectives which contain specific, measurable, acceptable, realistic and time-bound actions.
-The priorities are:
+The five priorities for 2020-2024 are:

-Although some specific intentions are mentioned with regard to young people in poverty, young people of immigrant origin, young people in special youth care and other disadvantaged groups, the overall focus is on equalising the opportunities of all youngsters in Flanders.
+Although some specific intentions are mentioned with regard to young people in poverty, young people of immigrant origin, young people in special youth care and other disadvantaged groups, the overall focus is on equalising the opportunities of all young people in Flanders.

 Responsible authority for the implementation of the Youth Strategy